Eliot-RUIZ/automation/README.md

 install_github("Eliot-RUIZ/automation")
 library(automation) # Loading

-### In case of error during the installation, first run the lines below, and then re-run the first ###
+### In case of error during the installation, first run the lines below, and then re-run those above ###

 # Fixing potential errors during installation of "aomisc" mentionning a problem of version:
 install.packages("installr")